globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 Suggested configurations are:

-   1. Prevent Whistleblowers to report from whithin their respective work space.
+   1. Prevent Whistleblowers to report from within their respective work space.

    2. Restrict Recipients access to their intranet.